 Very rarely Jason and I carve out some alone time for mom/dad adventures.
 In 2017 we decided to take a road trip to the Berkshires for some R&R. The Berkshires are peaceful & absolutely breathtaking.
 We spent our few short days hiking and eating up all the farm to table fares.
 Just the relaxing weekend we needed.

-Washington D.C is a great weekend escape for some history and sightseeing.
+Washington D.C, the capital of the United States is a great weekend escape for some history and sightseeing.
 We’ve been both as a family and on a girls trip.
 As my children grow and continue to learn, I find them asking more questions about our country and how things have come to be.
 Washington is a great insight into a lot of these questions and answers.
-The Spy Museum & the Smithsonian offer fun interactive learning.
+In NYC we have a lot of art museums, so it’s nice to go to the Spy Museum & the Smithsonian, which offer fun interactive learning.
 Stop by Baked & Wired for a delicious treat and burn off the sugar high wandering to all the historical monuments.
 D.C is a great option for doubling up on family time and a bit of education.

 Westchester, New York

-Westchester is a short drive from the city with tons of family fun activities.
+Westchester is a shorter road trip from the city with tons of family fun activities, which always makes for a good time.
 We drove up last summer for some fun on the Hudson and to check out iFLY.
 It was a huge hit, totally safe, and children as young as three years old can partake.
+It was the best way to spend the weekend!
 We also toured Stone Barns at Blue Hill Farm.
 The 80 picturesque acres include a cafe, restaurant, and plenty of farm animals for your littles to enjoy.
 Be sure to also check out Hudson River Cruise with Captain Mary Pat Driscoll and River Outpost Brewing Co was a huge hit with kids!
 Westchester offers a quick and convenient country escape.

 Wildwood, New Jersey